jojivk/Machine-Learning/Regression/README.md

 ### MultiVariate Regression

 Now this can be extended to multivariate regressions.
-Also included is a [simple 2 variable multivariate regression.](multivariate.py)
+Also included is a [simple 2 variable multivariate regression.](multivariate.py).
+It trains to fit a multi-variable polynomial, finding the parameted using Gradient Descent